Dominic Raiola: Personal life

 Raiola was born in Honolulu, Hawaii, to Tony and Wendy Raiola.
 He has a younger sister, Nicole, and a younger brother, Donovan, who played center for the Washington Redskins in 2011.
 His father, a native of Hawaii, was a defensive lineman for the University of Miami in the mid-1970s, but saw his career cut short due to a shoulder injury in 1977.

-Raiola fathered an out-of-wedlock son with Andrea Yee in 2007.
-In December 2012, Yue sued Raiola after he allegedly ceased paying her $195,000 in annual support and care payments.
+Raiola fathered a son with Andrea Yee, born in 2007.
+In December 2012, Yee sued Raiola after he allegedly ceased paying her $195,000 in annual support and care payments.

-Raiola has a son, Dylan, who is one of the highest-rated high school quarterback recruits in the class of 2024.
-In May of 2022, Dylan verbally committed to play for the Ohio State Buckeyes, but later de-committed.
+Raiola has a son, Dylan, who was one of the highest-rated high school quarterback recruits in the class of 2024.
+In May 2022, Dylan verbally committed to play for the Ohio State Buckeyes, but later reopened his recruitment committing to the University of Georgia.
+However, he flipped his commitment to the Nebraska Cornhuskers on December 18, 2023.